Gauge (textile crafts)

+A gauge is the number of stitches/rows per inch (or centimeter) of a crochet or knitted item.
+In both crochet and knit, this is measured by making a gauge swatch.

+A gauge swatch is a small sample of the pattern, made before starting the main item to allow the knitter/crocheter to measure the gauge and ensure the project will turn out to be the desired size.
+They are usually made in a 4" x 4" square.

+After making a gauge swatch, the crocheter/knitter will measure and compare it to the specified swatch in the pattern.
+Adjusting their hook/needle or tension to ensure their measurements and stitches match the one in the pattern.

+In Knit

-The term "gauge" is used in knitting to describe the fineness size of knitting machines.
+In knitting, the term "gauge" is used to describe the fineness size of knitting machines.
 It is used in both hand knitting and machine knitting.
-The phrase in both instances refers to the number of stitches per inch rather than the size of the finished article of clothing.
+Referring to the number of stitches per inch rather than the size of the finished article of clothing.
 The gauge is calculated by counting the stitches (for hand knitting) or needles (on a knitting machine bed) across a number of inches, then dividing by the sample's width in inches.

 Gauge on knitting machines

 There are two types of classification of Knitting Gauges or Unit of Measure: